-WISCIENCE has written a short guide on undergraduate research, including how to get started in paid, volunteer, and course-related research.
+WISCIENCE (Wisconsin Institute for Science Education and Community Engagement) provides a guide on undergraduate research.
+Learn how to get started in paid, volunteer, and course-related research.

 Wisconsin Discovery Portal

-The Discovery Portal is a database of campus researchers and their research projects.
+The Discovery Portal is a database of faculty doing research at UW-Madison.
+Find information about them and their research in the Discovery Portal.
 Search by your area of interest.

 UW Student Jobcenter

-URS is a program that connects any freshman or sophomore with the opportunity to do research for academic credit with faculty on campus in a variety of disciplines.
+URS is a program that connects first- and second-year students with opportunities to do research for academic credit with faculty on our campus in a variety of disciplines.
 Application required.

 Office of the Provost

-The Provost’s office has compiled a list of university fellowship programs that support undergraduate research.
+The Provost's office offers a list of university fellowship programs that support undergraduate research.

 College and Departmental Resources

-Both the College of Agricultural & Life Sciences and the College of Letters & Sciences offer resources for undergraduates interested in research.
-CALS and L&S also provide opportunities for research in their honors programs.
-In addition, many departments offer research opportunities that can be found on their individual websites.
+Both CALS and L&S offer resources for undergraduates interested in research.
+And both provide opportunities for research in their honors programs.
+Also, many departments offer research opportunities.
+Find them on their individual websites.